Metro-Records/la-metro-councilmatic/wiki/debugging.md

 Hopefully, the log offers some clues.
 An OperationalError indicates that something went awry with the database (e.g., not enough diskspace), and a ScraperError indicates a particular issue with the one of the scraper repos.

 If the scraper seems to be running without error, then the bug may be harder to find.
 A good first question: what are the most recent changes in the scraper codebase? could this have caused unusual behavior?

+The scrapers work through the cooperation of several repos, and the bug fix may require investigating one or more of these repos. [`datamade/scrapers-us-municipal/tree/master/lametro`](https://github.com/datamade/scrapers-us-municipal/tree/master/lametro) contains Metro-specific code for the Bill, Event, and People scrapers.
+The Metro scrapers inherit from the LegistarScraper and LegistarAPIScraper defined in [`opencivicdata/python-legistar-scraper/tree/master/legistar`](https://github.com/opencivicdata/python-legistar-scraper/tree/master/legistar).
+All scrapers depend on [the Pupa framework](https://github.com/opencivicdata/pupa) for scraping and importing data using the OCD standard.
+Most likely, the bug resides in the Metro or python-legistar scrapers, but in excpetional cases, the bug may originate in Pupa.

+Finally, you might consider the health of the OCD API hosted by DataMade. [`api.opencivicdata.org`](https://github.com/datamade/api.opencivicdata.org) is a Django project that makes the scraped data available online.
+It's highly unlikely that the bug lives here, unless the repo or one of its dependencies presents recent, impactful changes.

+[Visit the Metro galaxy overview](overview.md) for detailed charts and descriptions of this network of repos.

+If you need to manually trigger a scrape, then read about the process in the [Commands to know](commands.md) section.

 ### Step 5.
 Look at the Councilmatic database.